cableguard/cgtools/README.md

 More information may be found at [WireGuard.com](https://www.wireguard.com/).**

 ## How to Install from Source
-- You may need to install libssl-dev: sudo apt-get install libssl-dev
+You may need to install libssl-dev with: sudo apt-get install libssl-dev

-- from the cgtools directory where the source code is downloaded
+From the cgtools directory where the source code is downloaded
 - make -C ./src -j$(nproc)
 - sudo make -C ./src install

-- with the command
+With the command
 - wg --version
-- you should get
+you should get
 - wireguard-tools v cableguard 1.0.20230527:

 ## How to Use